Last updated on June 18th, 2021

 Min USD 1/order

-However, you are able to receive 90 days of commission-free trading as your sign-up bonus.
+You are able to receive 90 days of commission-free trading as your sign-up bonus for Moomoo.

 Fees incurred for trading in respective exchanges